bnb-chain/greenfield-docs/docs/guide/greenfield-blockchain/modules/storage-provider.md

 3. Deposit enough BNB tokens for the proposal;
 4. The validators should either vote `Pass` or `reject` for the proposal;
 5. When more than half of the validators have voted, the storage provider will be automatically created on chain.
+6. The SP status will be `STATUS_IN_MAINTENANCE` after created, it must send a transaction to update its status to `STATUS_IN_SERVICE` to activate itself.

 ### Leave the network